dansleboby/ZoomPHP-sdk/docs/Api/ChatMessagesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = "user_id_example"; // string |
+$user_id = 'user_id_example'; // string |
-$message_id = "message_id_example"; // string | Message ID
+$message_id = 'message_id_example'; // string | Message ID
-$to_contact = "to_contact_example"; // string | The userId or email address of a chat contact to whom you previously sent the message.
+$to_contact = 'to_contact_example'; // string | The userId or email address of a chat contact to whom you previously sent the message.
 Note: You must provide either `to_contact` or `to_channel` as a query parameter to delete a message that was previously sent to either an individual or a chat channel respectively.
-$to_channel = "to_channel_example"; // string | The channel Id of the channel where you would like to send the message.
+$to_channel = 'to_channel_example'; // string | The channel Id of the channel where you would like to send the message.
 You must provide either `to_contact` or `to_channel` as a query parameter to delete a message that was previously sent to either an individual or a chat channel

 try {
     $apiInstance->deleteChatMessage($user_id, $message_id, $to_contact, $to_channel);